trade-copilot/ape-ai-docs/Features/Portfolio/ask-maverick.md

 ---

-## 🎭 Maverick Adapts to Your Persona
+## 🎭 Maverick Adapts to Your Companion

 ### For Blitz (Day Trader) 🚀